Research Degrees in the Faculty of Science, Engineering and Computing

 We take great care to ensure that you're well supported with appropriately experienced, specialist supervisors.
 Your supervisory team will consist of:

-- Second supervisor - who will support your DoS by providing additional advice and expertise, perhaps from a different perspective or methodology.
+- Second supervisor - who will support your First Supervisor by providing additional advice and expertise, perhaps from a different perspective or methodology.
 Whilst it's important that these two work as a team, it is your responsibility to acknowledge and address any differences of perspective in shaping your own research plans

 - Third supervisor - if your project is inter-disciplinary, or needs further specialist support, you may have a third supervisor who may be external to Kingston University.